BusinessCentralApps/GenerateBcNuGet/README.md

 > Do NOT share this token with other people, this token should ONLY be used for generating packages.

 > [!NOTE]
-> GitHub packages is private.
+> GitHub packages are private (even if the owning repository is public)
-> In order to invite other people to access your NuGet packages, you need to invite them to your organization (read permissions is sufficient) and they will then need to create their own Personal Access Token with read:packages permissions to use for access.
+> In order for people to get access to your NuGet packages, you need to invite them to your repository (read permissions is sufficient).
+They will then get an invitation to join the repository and after use their own Personal Access Token with read:packages permissions for accessing packages in your organization.

+#### Using Azure DevOps

 ### Step-by-step